Grant Poettcker, PhD

 Research

-The ethics of peace and violence
+The ethics of Peace and Violence

 Publications

-• "The Messiah's Quiet Approach: Walter Benjamin's Messianic Politics," in Paul, Philosophy, and the Theopolitical Vision, ed.
+• Book Chapter: “The Messiah’s Quiet Approach: Walter Benjamin’s Messianic Politics,” in Paul, Philosophy, and the Theopolitical Vision, ed.
 Douglas Harink (Eugene, OR: Cascade Books, 2010): 90-115.